+Appendix C: Participant Services

+C-1/C-3: Provider Specifications for Service

 Service Type: Other Service Service Name: Communication Specialist Services

+Provider Category: Individual Provider Type:

 Communication Specialist

+Provider Qualifications

+License (specify):

+Certificate (specify):

+Other Standard (specify):

-The Communication Specialist must meet the following standards: 1.
-Have a waiver service location in Pennsylvania, Washington D.C., Virginia, or a state contiguous to Pennsylvania.
+The Communication Specialist must meet the following standards:

-4. New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.

-6. Complete necessary pre/in-service training based on the service plan.

-7. Be trained to meet the needs of the participant to carry out the service plan which includes, but is not limited to, communication, mobility and behavioral needs.

-8. Have experience in one or more of the following: Speech Language Pathology, sign linguistics, education of deaf, or another relevant professional background.

-9. Have personal or professional experience with people with an intellectual disability or autism.

-10. Have a Pennsylvania State Police criminal history record check prior to the date of hire.
+- 1. Have a waiver service location in Pennsylvania, Washington D.C., Virginia, or a state contiguous to Pennsylvania. - 2.
+Have a signed ODP Provider Agreement on file with ODP. - 3.
+Complete standard ODP required orientation and training. - 4.
+New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
+Be at least 18 years of age. - 6.
+Complete necessary pre/in-service training based on the service plan. - 7.
+Be trained to meet the needs of the participant to carry out the service plan which includes, but is not limited to, communication, mobility and behavioral needs. - 8.
+Have experience in one or more of the following: Speech Language Pathology, sign linguistics, education of deaf, or another relevant professional background. - 9.
+Have personal or professional experience with people with an intellectual disability or autism. - 10.
+Have a Pennsylvania State Police criminal history record check prior to the date of hire.
 If the prospective employee is not a resident of the Commonwealth of Pennsylvania or has not been a resident of the Commonwealth of Pennsylvania for at least two years prior to the date of employment, a Federal Bureau of Investigation criminal history record check must be obtained prior to the date of hire.
-If a criminal history clearance and/or the criminal history record check identifies a criminal record, providers must make a case-by-case decision about whether to hire the person that includes consideration of the following factors:

-- •Facts surrounding the conviction;

-- •Time elapsed since the conviction;

-- •The evidence of the individual's rehabilitation; and

-- •The nature and requirements of the job.
+If a criminal history clearance and/or the criminal history record check identifies a criminal record, providers must make a case-by-case decision about whether to hire the person that includes consideration of the following factors: - •The nature of the crime; - •Facts surrounding the conviction; - •Time elapsed since the conviction; - •The evidence of the individual's rehabilitation; and - •The nature and requirements of the job.